-San Francisco and the rest of the Bay Area may not be open for outdoor dining at the moment - but don’t worry, there are plenty of great options for pick-up and delivery.
+San Francisco and the rest of the Bay Area may have recently re- re-opened for outdoor dining - but if you’re sticking with takeout for now, there are a lot of great options.
 Or perhaps a pop-up is more your speed?

-Point being, there are plenty of ways to support your favorite SF restaurants right now, or try something new this weekend.
+Point being, there are plenty of ways to support your favorite SF restaurants right now, or try something new.
 If you can’t decide where to start, we totally understand.
 That’s why we’re highlighting the best dishes we’ve had recently, which are available for takeout and delivery.
 Here’s a look into our personal food journals.

 THE BEST THINGS WE ATE THIS WEEK

 “The Damel is both a brick-and-mortar restaurant in Downtown Oakland and a food truck on Lakeshore.
 It doesn’t matter which location you visit, as long as you head to one for a taste of their incredible food.
 The Damel serves a mix of dishes from West Africa and South America, a combination that reflects owner Oumar Diouf’s Senegalese background and time spent in Brazil and Argentina.
 On the menu, you’ll find things like acarajé (fried, mashed black-eyed peas) topped with shrimp or veggies and spicy okra sauce, fried plantains, dibi plates, and fresh ginger and bissap juices.
 I love the empanadas, from the ground beef to the creamy mushroom to the deep-fried fataya with tuna, tomato, and shrimp.
 The dough is light and fluffy, and these empanadas are perfect for lunch or a snack.” - Lani Conway, Senior Editor